 - 1. Producers should be prepared to deviate from the step values specified when the significance of the feature dictates, for example the recommended number of steps for a Light feature is 4, but there will be circumstances where a Light feature is so important that no scale minimum value be applied; alternatively, the light could be so minor that a step value of 1 can be applied. - 2.
 Scale minimum should only be applied to navigational aids where they contribute to "screen clutter" and where their removal from the display does not constitute a risk to safe navigation. - 3.
 It is generally accepted that features making up a navigational aid will have the same attributes, and therefore features within a Structure/Equipment association (see clause 25.14) should be assigned the same scale minimum value. - 4.
-The elements comprising a range system (see clause 15.1.1) must have the same scale minimum value, which should be the value corresponding to the largest step value of the features comprising the range system.
-For instance, for a range system comprising a Navigation Line, Recommended Track and navigation aids, the decision may be not to apply scale minimum to the navigation aids (in accordance to Note 2 above), in which case the Navigation Line and Recommended Track must also not have scale minimum applied.
-Similarly, all features comprising a routeing measure (see clause 10.2) should have the same scale minimum value.
+The elements comprising a range system (see clause 15.1.1) should have the same scale minimum value, which should be the value corresponding to the largest step value of the features comprising the range system.
+For instance, for a range system comprising a Navigation Line, Recommended Track and navigation aids, the decision may be not to apply scale minimum to the navigation aids (in accordance to Note 2 above), in which case the Navigation Line and Recommended Track should also not have scale minimum applied.
+Similarly, all features comprising a routeing measure (see clause 10.2) should have the same scale minimum value. - 5.
+Where features having curve or surface geometry extend over multiple Data Coverage areas (see clause 3.4), the value for scale minimum should be populated based on the value corresponding to the smallest scale value indicated by the attribute maximum display scale for the Data Coverage areas.
+The same approach should also be considered for items included in feature associations such as range systems and routeing measures, also taking into account Note 4 above.

-FEATURE PRIMITIVE CONDITION scale minimum STEPS Administration Area Surface 3 Anchorage Area Point/Surface 2 Anchor Berth Point/Surface If restriction defined 3 Anchor Berth Point/Surface 1 Airport/Airfield Point/Surface If visual prominence = 1 (visually conspicuous) 3 Airport/Airfield Point/Surface 1 Archipelagic Sea Lane Area Surface 4 Archipelagic Sea Lane Axis Curve 4 Beacon Cardinal Point 3 (see Notes 2, 3 & 4 above) Beacon Isolated Danger Point 4 (see Notes 2, 3 & 4 above) Beacon Lateral Point 3 (see Notes 2, 3 & 4 above) Beacon Safe Water Point 3 (see Notes 2, 3 & 4 above) Beacon Special Purpose/General Point 3 (see Notes 2, 3 & 4 above) Berth Point/Curve/Surface 1 Bridge Point/Curve/Surface Covered by an surface Depth Area , Dredged Area , or Unsurveyed Area feature 4 Bridge Point/Curve/Surface If visual prominence = 1 (visually conspicuous) or radar conspicuous = True and covered by a surface Land Area, Dock Area, or Lock Basin feature 3 Bridge Point/Curve/Surface 1 Buoy Cardinal Point 3 (see Notes 2, 3 & 4 above) Buoy Emergency Wreck Marking Point 3 (see Notes 2, 3 & 4 above) Buoy Installation Point 3 (see Notes 2, 3 & 4 above) Buoy Isolated Danger Point 4 (see Notes 2, 3 & 4 above) Buoy Lateral Point 3 (see Notes 2, 3 & 4 above)
+FEATURE PRIMITIVE CONDITION scale minimum STEPS Administration Area Surface 3 Anchorage Area Point/Surface 2 Anchor Berth Point/Surface If restriction defined 3 Anchor Berth Point/Surface 1 Airport/Airfield Point/Surface If visual prominence = 1 (visually conspicuous) 3 Airport/Airfield Point/Surface 1 Archipelagic Sea Lane Area Surface 4 Archipelagic Sea Lane Axis Curve 4 Beacon Cardinal Point 3 (see Notes 2, 3 & 4 above) Beacon Isolated Danger Point 4 (see Notes 2, 3 & 4 above) Beacon Lateral Point 3 (see Notes 2, 3 & 4 above) Beacon Safe Water Point 3 (see Notes 2, 3 & 4 above) Beacon Special Purpose/General Point 3 (see Notes 2, 3 & 4 above) Berth Point/Curve/Surface 1 Bridge Point/Curve/Surface Covered by an surface Depth Area , Dredged Area , or Unsurveyed Area feature 4 Bridge Point/Curve/Surface If visual prominence = 1 (visually conspicuous) or radar conspicuous = True and covered by a surface Land Area, Dock Area, or Lock Basin feature 3 Bridge Point/Curve/Surface 1 Buoy Cardinal Point 3 (see Notes 2, 3 & 4 above) Buoy Installation Point 3 (see Notes 2, 3 & 4 above)